csb21jb/SAM.govScanner/README.md

 - Insert it in `SAM.govScanner.py`.

 ### **5. Edit The AI Prompt**
-- Ask another AI platform to create a prompt for you and replace.
+- Ask another AI platform to create a prompt for you.
+- Insert it in `SAM.govScanner.py`.